Your thyroid gland produces some of the most important hormones in your entire body.

 If you don’t have any thyroid hormone then this regulation stops and serious problems tend to occur.

-The most serious consequence from not having thyroid hormone in your body is coma or death (5).
+The most serious consequence of not having thyroid hormone in your body is coma or death (5).

 Long before this happens, though, you still start to experience other side effects which will tell you that your thyroid isn’t functioning properly.